 MED: Talent inverts the grid so the mouse is hanging, then Talent starts the timer.

 If a mouse is able to hang for 600 seconds, return it to its cage.
-Give any mice that fall off the grid before 600 seconds a maximum of two more tries.
+Directly retest any mice that fall off the grid before 600 seconds for a maximum of two more times.

 CU: Mouse hangs on to grid for 600 secs.
 (Videographer: If the mouse doesn’t hang on, you may want to re-designate the shot to be 4.3.3 and film the rest of that shot)